 Where to find additional information?

-- Cloverbuds, parents and leaders can contact their Regional Agriculture Leadership Coordinator (ALC) at the NS Department of Agriculture for additional information on the Cloverbud program, requirements for Cloverbuds, or for information relating to any components of 4-H project requirements.
+- Cloverbuds, parents and leaders can contact their Regional Agriculture Extension Coordinator (AEC) at the NS Department of Agriculture for additional information on the Cloverbud program, requirements for Cloverbuds, or for information relating to any components of 4-H project requirements.

-- The Regional ALC offices also have resources available to assist clubs in getting Cloverbuds and members involved and participating in communications, including guides, and fun games and activities to encourage participation and learning.
-The Regional ALC offices also have resources available on specific projects, programs, and events in the county/region.
+- The Regional AEC offices also have resources available to assist clubs in getting Cloverbuds and members involved and participating in communications, including guides, and fun games and activities to encourage participation and learning.
+The Regional AEC offices also have resources available on specific projects, programs, and events in the county/region.